-The Maine Indoor Air Quality Council has developed a series of residential construction trainings designed to educate residential building professionals on construction practices that minimize the risk of indoor air quality problems in new homes.
+The Maine Indoor Air Quality Council has developed a series of residential construction trainings designed to educate residential building professionals on construction practices that minimize the risk of indoor air quality problems in new and existing homes.
 Although not codes classes, these programs do include coverage of the Maine Building & Energy Codes*, so that building professionals can understand how the concepts presented in each of these trainings is, or is not, addressed by the Codes.

 *Building and Energy codes referenced in the programs include the International Residential Code; the International Energy Conservation Code; ASHRAE 62.2 Standard for Residential Ventilation; and the ASTM E-1465 Standard for radon preventive construction techniques.